chaseungjoon/imposter/README.md

 ## 🤔 How to play

-### 1) Setup - Enter the names of all players
+### 1) Setup

+- Enter the names of all players

-### 2) Initilize - The device is passed around so each player privately sees their secret word
+### 2) Initilize

+- The device is passed around so each player privately sees their secret word

-### 3) Discussion - Players take turns each saying one word related to their secret word and try to figure out who the Imposter is
+### 3) Discussion

+- Players take turns each saying one word related to their secret word and try to figure out who the imposter is

-### 4) Voting - After a few (2~3) rounds of discussion, the players vote on who they think the Imposter is.
+### 4) Voting

+- After a few (2~3) rounds of discussion, the players vote on who they think the Imposter is.

-### 5) Reveal - The player with the most votes is revealed and terminated.
+### 5) Reveal

+- The player with the most votes is revealed and terminated.

+### 6) End Game

+- If the imposter is terminated, the imposter has a chance to guess the civillian secret word.
+- If the imposter guesses the civillian's word correctly, the imposter wins and recieves points.
-### 6) End Game - If the Imposter is terminated, the Civillians win.
-If the Imposter is not terminated, the Imposter wins.
+- If the imposter fails to guess the word, the civillians win.

+- If the imposter is not terminated, the imposter wins and recieves the highest points.
+- The civillians who voted for the imposter recieves points.

+### 7) Next Round

+- The game can continue for multiple rounds, with players accumulating points based on their performance in each round.

 ## ❇️ Features